 - Clippings from the garden and other collected nature supplies

-- Feathers or similar supplies
+- Feathers or similar fairy-like craft supplies to add to your forests

 The wider the variety of natural items collected from the garden, the more interesting and sensory-filled this invitation will be.
-We cut lilacs, ferns, soft willow sprigs, pinecones and more for a playdough garden forest full of texture, color, and scents.
+We cut lilacs, ferns, soft willow sprigs, pinecones, and more for a playdough garden forest full of texture, color, and scents.

 The process of pushing the paper straws into the playdough and filling them with foliage comes so naturally to kids.